zadarastorage/zadara-examples/k8s/rke2/README.md

         * On the `images` module, click on `create`
         * Name your image and select the right project/scope
         * Select to create image from URL and use this address: `https://confimage1.s3.amazonaws.com/centos-7.8-rke2-v1.23.4-rke2r1.qcow2`
-    * If you wish to create your own image
+    * If you wish to create your own image (and control the exact RKE2 version, etc.)
         * Make sure you have appropriate (admin-level) permissions
         * Run packer as described below
         * Disregard Packer's error message about DBManager
-* You will need to provide Terraform with the cluster’s AMI (AWS ids)
+* You will need to provide Terraform with the RKE2 AMI (AWS id)

 ### Creating the image directly on zCompute
 This build will allow you to build the image directly on the zCompute system.